List of Coronation Street characters introduced in 2015: Kate Connor

 In February 2017, Kate becomes a barmaid at Nick's Bistro.
 She becomes increasingly worried for Johnny when he begins losing his balance and is scared when he is diagnosed with multiple sclerosis, which he tells only Kate about.
-In September, Kate begins a relationship with Imogen Pascoe (Melissa Johns), however, they split after Kate isn't ready for a relationship and her friend Rana Nazir (Bhavna Limbachia) drunkenly kisses her admitting she has feelings for her, despite being straight and engaged to Zeedan Nazir (Qasim Akhtar).
-On Rana and Zeedan's wedding day, Kate leaves Rana a voicemail telling her she loves her, however Rana goes ahead with the wedding, despite being confused about her sexuality and deletes the voicemail, making Kate distraught, which leads to her getting drunk at the wedding and causing a scene.
+In September, Kate begins a relationship with Imogen Pascoe (Melissa Johns); however, they split after Kate isn't ready for a relationship and her friend Rana Nazir (Bhavna Limbachia) drunkenly kisses her admitting she has feelings for her, despite being straight and engaged to Zeedan Nazir (Qasim Akhtar).
+On Rana and Zeedan's wedding day, Kate leaves Rana a voicemail telling her she loves her; however, Rana goes ahead with the wedding, despite being confused about her sexuality and deletes the voicemail, making Kate distraught, which leads to her getting drunk at the wedding and causing a scene.
 The next day, Kate after trying to answer a phone call from Rana, knocks over her boss Robert Preston (Tristan Gemmill) with one of the restaurant vans, leaving him badly injured, afterwards, Kate tells Luke that she is in love with Rana.
 A few weeks later, Rana and Kate confess their love for each other and they passionately kiss, with Luke walking in on them both half-naked.
 Later on, Rana tells Kate that she will tell Zeedan about her feelings for her.
 While having a date in the bistro with Rana, there is a robbery, panicking Kate hits the robber over the head with a glass bottle.
 After running to Robert to tell him about the robbery, Kate runs into Michelle and noticing her with a large bag of cash, realizes she is the robber but doesn't mention it to Robert.
-Later on, Michelle visits Kate pretending to be innocent, however Kate confronts her and so Michelle starts to blackmail her, that if she tells the police it was her who robbed the bistro, she will tell Zeedan that she and Rana are having an affair.
-Michelle and Kate later make up and Michelle starts letting Kate and Rana use her and Robert's flat for them to continue their affair, however, one night, Robert walks in on them together but agrees to keep the affair a secret.
+Later on, Michelle visits Kate pretending to be innocent; however, Kate confronts her and so Michelle starts to blackmail her, that if she tells the police she had robbed the bistro, she will tell Zeedan that she and Rana are having an affair.
+Michelle and Kate later make up and Michelle starts letting Kate and Rana use her and Robert's flat for them to continue their affair; however, one night, Robert walks in on them together but agrees to keep the affair a secret.
 In January 2018, Rana confesses to Zeedan that she loves someone else but when he thinks she is in love with a man, Kate blurts it is her that Rana is in love with.
 After a while of Rana ignoring Kate, they kiss, which Zeedan walks into, after this, Rana tells Zeedan she is in love with Kate and they start a secret relationship.

 In May 2018, Aidan kills himself, shocking Kate and the rest of the Connor family.